cyclejs/old-website/_posts/2015-01-25-custom-elements.md

 Let's learn by doing: how to create custom elements and use them in a Cycle.js application.

-## A labeled slider custom element
+<h2 id="a-labeled-slider-custom-element">A labeled slider custom element</h2>

-From the [last chapter](/model-view-intent.html) we saw the need to have a labeled slider: a label and slider, side by side, where the label always displays the current dynamic value of the slider.
+From the [last chapter](/model-view-intent.html#pursuing-dry) we saw the need to have a labeled slider: a label and slider, side by side, where the label always displays the current dynamic value of the slider.

 <a class="jsbin-embed" href="http://jsbin.com/fuwowe/embed?output">JS Bin on jsbin.com</a>